-To support workers displaced by the COVID-19 crisis, the government has introduced the Higher Education Relief Package.
-Starting this month (May, 2020), this new government initiative will subsidise select courses for 20,000 students to make study achievable during the pandemic.
+To support workers displaced by the COVID-19 crisis, the Australian government rolled out the Higher Education Relief Package.
+Starting May 2020, this initiative subsidises select courses for 20,000 students to make study achievable during the pandemic.

-To be eligible, students must study an approved course full-time starting in May 2020, and successfully complete the course by December, 2020.
-For those who are eligible, the subsidy will reduce the cost of select courses in the areas of Teaching, Nursing, Health, IT and the Sciences to approximately $1,200-$2,500.
+To be eligible, students must study an approved course full-time starting in May 2020, and successfully complete the course by December 2020.
+For eligible students, the subsidy reduces the cost of select courses in the areas of Teaching, Nursing, Health, IT and the Sciences to approximately $1,200-$2,500.

 Through OUA, Australian citizens can also access full government funding for undergraduate and postgraduate single subject study.
 This is not connected to the Higher Education Relief Package, and is available at all times to help you reach your goals.